John Wesley Snyder House

 John Wesley Snyder House is a historic home located near Winston-Salem, Forsyth County, North Carolina.
-It was completed about 1922, and is a large two-story, three bay, American Craftsman style granite dwelling.
-It features a low hipped roof pierced by three low hipped dormers, widely overhanging eaves, carved rafter ends, and projecting entrance bay supported by a pair of extraordinarily dramatic, large, curved, wood brackets.
+It was completed about 1922, and is a large two-story, three-bay, American Craftsman style granite dwelling.
+It features a low hipped roof pierced by three low hipped dormers, widely overhanging eaves, carved rafter ends, and projecting entrance bay supported by a pair of large, curved, wood brackets.
 It has a Colonial Revival / Craftsman interior.
 Construction materials were sourced from local quarries and forests.
 Also on the property are the contributing two-story granite carriage house/apartment (c.1922), granite smokehouse (c.1940), frame barn (c.1922), and frame pack house (c.1950).

 It was listed on the National Register of Historic Places in 2000.